AxdeKlerk/SLP/README.md

 - Use the *Heroku* CLI or browser to open your app
 - Your project is now live and hosted at "your-app-name.herokuapp.com"

+Deployment was successful, and the live site runs stably with DEBUG=False, confirming that static files, media storage, and payment functionality operate correctly in production.
+---

 ### 4.4 Future Developments

 This section outlines planned enhancements and refinements to extend the functionality, scalability, and user experience of *Searchlight Promotions (SLP)* beyond the current MVP release.
 These features were deferred to maintain submission deadlines and ensure a stable, production-ready deployment.